Best Mattress for Seniors!

 Where Not To Shop!

 Every time we turn on the television or the radio, there is some type of advertising for mattress sales.
 We get bombarded with these ads and influenced as to where to shop.
 Let's remember that mattress shopping is not like buying a dozen eggs.
-Everyone sells mattresses today so, it is important to know what places to avoid if we want to get the best experience when it comes to service and the best value.
-Avoid the following places!
+Everyone sells mattresses today so, Let’s be smart about where w let’s be smart about where we buy the next mattress.
+Below, are four retail types to avoid.

 - Furniture Stores - feature one or two manufacturers, pricing is usually very high, and most times the sales people are not very knowledgeable about mattresses.